Degenerate disc disease is the name for the age-related breakdown of intervertebral discs over time.

-Intervertebral discs, also known as intervertebral fibrocartilage or spinal discs, are the padding between each vertebra of the spine.
+Intervertebral discs, also known as intervertebral fibrocartilage or spinal discs, provide the padding between the vertebrae of the spine.
 They have an elastic structure, made of fibrocartilage tissue.

 The outer part of the disc is known as the annulus fibrosus.
-It is tough and fibrous, and is composed of several overlapping layers.
+It is tough and fibrous, and it consists of several overlapping layers.

-The inner core of the disc - nucleus pulposus - is soft and gelatinous.
+The inner core of the disc is the nucleus pulposus.
+It is soft and gelatinous.

 The intervertebral discs cushion the stress when the spine moves or bears weight.
 They also help the spine to bend.

 Signs and symptoms

-When specialist doctors talk about degenerative disc disease, they are usually referring to a combination of spinal problems that start with damage to the disc, and eventually spread to other parts of the spine.
+The term degenerative disc disease usually refers to a combination of spinal problems that start with damage to the disc, and eventually spread to other parts of the spine.
 It usually gets worse with age.

-- Loss of fluid - the intervertebral discs of a healthy young adult consist mainly of fluid, up to 90%.
-As we age the disc's fluid content decreases, making the disc thinner.
+- Loss of fluid: the intervertebral discs of a healthy young adult consist of up to 90 percent fluid.
+With age, the fluid content decreases, making the disc thinner.
 The distance between vertebrae becomes smaller, and it becomes less effective as a cushion, or shock-absorber.

-- Disc structure is affected - very small tears or cracks develop in the annulus fibrous (outer layer) of the disc.
-The soft and gelatinous material in the nucleus pulposus (inner part of the disc) may make its way through the cracks or tears, resulting in a bulging or rupturing disc.
-Sometimes it may break into fragments.
+- Disc structure: very small tears or cracks develop in the outer layer of the disc.
+The soft and gelatinous material in the inner part may seep through the cracks or tears, resulting in a bulging or rupturing disc.
+The disc may break into fragments.

-There is a condition called spinal stenosis, which occurs when the bone spurs grow into the spinal canal and press into the spinal cord and nerves, this is known as spinal stenosis.
+When the bone spurs grow into the spinal canal and press into the spinal cord and nerves, this is known as spinal stenosis.